-20The welfare gains from a part-time hours rule are also typically small if we condition the tax system by the age of children as described in section 6.3.
+13The welfare gains from a part-time hours rule are also small if we condition by the age of children as described in section 7.3.
 And while the welfare gains from an optimally placed (full-time) hours rule are also small for mothers with pre-school aged children, these gains are found to be much more substantial for parents with school age children.
 Full results are available upon request.